 Tie Content Together for Seamless Campaigns

-Once you've chosen what content types you want to use for your campaign, you need to outline and either create or purchase your content.
-If you decide to run one campaign per quarter an outline might look something like this:
+Once you've chosen what content types you want to use for your campaign, you need to outline and either create or work with experts to create your content.

 Content Offer: eBook

-- Thank you page
+Thank you page

-- Thank you email
+Thank you email

-- Campaign announcement emails
+Campaign announcement emails